dhanushrichandrasekar/Quiz/README.md

-# 🎯 Interactive Quiz Website
+# 🎯 Interactive Quiz Website for Kids

 ### 🧠 Test Your Knowledge with a Fun & Engaging Quiz!